kaiban-ai/kaibanjs-docs/docs/core-concepts/07-Human-in-the-Loop.md

 - `timestamp`: When the feedback was created or last updated

 ### Feedback Statuses
-AgenticJS uses two primary statuses for feedback:
+KaibanJS uses two primary statuses for feedback:
 - `PENDING`: Newly added feedback that hasn't been addressed yet
 - `PROCESSED`: Feedback that has been successfully addressed and incorporated